king-sules/sules/index.md

 ---
 # Welcome To My Portfolio! 👨‍💻

-*(Optional: Add a brief 2-3 sentence introduction here.
-Who are you?
-What are your key interests or career goals? e.g., "I'm Suleman, passionate about leveraging data analysis and machine learning techniques to solve complex problems, with a background in Mechanical Engineering.
+* "I'm Suleman, passionate about leveraging data analysis and machine learning techniques to solve complex problems, with a background in Mechanical Engineering.
 This portfolio showcases some of my key projects.")*

 Find me on: [LinkedIn](Your-LinkedIn-URL) | [GitHub](https://github.com/king-sules)